 The Gallery at the Orinda Library this month will feature a selection of prints that were gifts from the Print Makers Society of California to its members during the first half of the twentieth century.
 Long before digital printing, printmaking societies were popular to showcase their member artists’ work.
 Often a yearly member gift was made of a selected print.

 The prints shown in this exhibit range from lithographs to etchings, aquatints, and a mezzotint.
 Some annotation about the artists is provided and the artist’s reception will include a demonstration of linocut printing.
 The collection belongs to Lamorinda Arts Council Board Member, Lois Reynolds Mead, and the demonstration is courtesy of Moose Wesler, a local printmaking artist and teacher.

 Addditionally, the artist collective Magpie, that includes Priscilla Birge, Barbara Hazard, Joanna Katz, Diane Rusnak, and Sarah Whitecotton will be exhibiting approximately eighty works of art.
 Works range from nature-inspired abstract mixed-media works on paper to acrylic on canvas.
 Water media paintings and digital art are included.
 There will also be mixed-media collage.

-"Art from Night Dreams" and Dream Art Books as well as Ceramics and Landscapes
+“Art from Night Dreams,” Dream Art Books, Ceramics & Landscapes

 Artists Reception: January 7 from 2:30 pm to 4:30 pm